Gayathrit-06/FUTURE_FS_03/README.md

 # 💳 How the Wallet Works

+💳 How the Wallet Works

-New accounts start with a free ₹500 wallet balance.
+New accounts start with a wallet balance of ₹0.

+To order food or book a table, you must first add money via Google Pay, PhonePe, Paytm, Card, or UPI (simulated — no real payment gateway connected).

 Ordering food deducts the cart total from the wallet.

 Booking a table deducts a flat ₹50 reservation fee.

-If the balance is too low, you'll be prompted to add money before the action completes.
+If the balance is too low, you'll be automatically prompted to add money before the action completes.